ethereum/ethereum-org-website/src/content/developers/docs/frameworks/index.md

 ## Further reading {#further-reading}

+- [Guide to the Ethereum stack](https://www.freecodecamp.org/news/full-stack-ethereum-development/) - Freecodecamp's guide to full Ethereum stack
+- [More about dapps](https://www.investopedia.com/terms/d/decentralized-applications-dapps.asp) - Investopedia on the term dapps

 _Know of a community resource that helped you?
 Edit this page and add it!_

 ## Related topics {#related-topics}